A Full Dive into Realizing the Edge-enabled Metaverse: Visions, Enabling Technologies,and Challenges: Communication and Networking

-To address these issues, we provide a review of cutting-edge communication and networking solutions that can enable the edge-driven Metaverse.
-First, users must experience telepresence in the Metaverse via the delivery of 3D multimedia services seamlessly.
-This includes the support of VR broadcasting and AR adaptation, allowing users and devices to connect to the Metaverse seamlessly.
-Beyond conventional content delivery networks, communication and networking that supports the Metaverse must prioritize user-centric considerations in the content delivery process.
-The reason is that the Metaverse is full of contextual and haptic content-based services like AR/VR and the tactile Internet.
+To address these issues, we provide a review of cutting-edge communication and networking solutions for the edge-enabled Metaverse.
+First, users must immerse in the Metaverse via the delivery of 3D multimedia services seamlessly in Section~\ref{sec:multimedia}.
+This includes the support of VR streaming and AR adaptation, allowing users and physical entities to synchronize with the virtual worlds seamlessly.
+Beyond conventional content delivery networks, communication and networking that supports the Metaverse must prioritize user-centric considerations in the content delivery process as shown in Section~\ref{sec:human}.
+The reason is that the Metaverse is full of contextual and personalized content-based services like AR/VR and the tactile Internet.
 Moreover, the explosive growth of data and limited bandwidth necessitates a paradigm shift away from the conventional focus of classical information theory.
-In response, we review semantic/goal-oriented communication solutions that can serve to alleviate the spectrum scarcity for next-generation multimedia services.
-Finally, real-time bidirectional virtual/physical world synchronization, i.e., digital twin, is essential for the construction of the Metaverse.
-The sensing and actuation interaction between the physical and virtual worlds will have to leverage intelligent communication infrastructures such as Reconfigurable Intelligent Surface (RIS) and Unmanned Aerial Vehicles (UAV).
+In response, we review semantic/goal-oriented communication solutions~\cite{yang2022semantic} that can serve to alleviate the spectrum scarcity for next-generation multimedia services.
+Finally, real-time bidirectional physical-virtual synchronization, i.e., DT, is essential for the construction of the Metaverse, which is discussed in Section~\ref{sec:synchronization}.
+The sensing and actuation interaction between the physical and virtual worlds will have to leverage intelligent communication infrastructures such as reconfigurable intelligent surface (RIS) and unmanned aerial vehicle (UAV).
 We present the instrumental mathematical tools and human-oriented metrics in Fig.~\ref{fig:multisensory}, as well as a brief summary of the reviewed papers, in terms of scenarios, problems, performance metrics, and mathematical tools in Table~\ref{table:com_sum}.